-If you use a cleanser with active ingredients like salicylic acid or benzoyl peroxide, it’s especially important that it stays on your skin longer to you can reap all the benefits the formula has to offer.
+If you use a cleanser with active ingredients like salicylic acid or benzoyl peroxide, it’s essential that it stays on your skin longer so you can reap all the benefits the formula has to offer.

 Since the #60SecondRule went viral, an important caveat has been added.
-Not only should you be rubbing in your cleanser for a full minute, but you should also be spending 30 seconds washing it off.
-It’s important that remnants of your cleanser aren’t left behind after you’ve cleansed so thoroughly.
+Not only should you massage in your cleanser for a full minute, but you should also spend 30 seconds washing it off.
+It’s essential that remnants of your cleanser aren’t left behind after you’ve cleansed your skin so thoroughly.
 Once you’ve completed the process, your skin should be squeaky clean—and ready to get the most out of your toners, serums, and moisturizers.

-You may have heard of double cleansing, which is a beauty trend that was popularized in South Korea.
-Many of the purported benefits of this cleansing method are the same ones provided by the 60/30 rule.
-It’s particularly recommended for those with oily or acne-prone skin.
-The idea is to use one oil-based cleanser or cleansing balm to remove makeup and sunscreen followed by a water-based cleanser to ensure that there are is no residue left on your skin.
+You may have heard of double cleansing, a beauty trend popularized in South Korea.
+Many of the purported benefits of this cleansing method are the same ones provided by the 60/30 rule, and it’s particularly recommended for those with oily or acne-prone skin.
+The idea is to use one oil-based cleanser or cleansing balm to remove makeup and sunscreen, followed by a water-based cleanser to ensure that there is no residue left on your skin.

 The 60/30 rule benefits both steps of your double cleanse.
 First, massage your oil cleanser in for 60 seconds, then rinse for 30 seconds.
 Then, repeat the process with your water-based cleanser.
 Double cleansing is typically recommended at the end of the day.
-It’s also beneficial in the morning, however, to remove sebum that has built up overnight.
+However, it’s also beneficial in the morning to remove sebum that has built up overnight.

 For many years, foaming cleansers were the most prevalent on the market.
 The suds they produce are created by surfactants and offer a satisfying sensation that makes your skin feel ultra-clean.
 On product labels, these are known as sulfates.
-The reality is, however, that foaming cleansers aren’t for everyone.
-They can be irritating and may be drying for those who have dehydrated or aging skin types.
+The reality is that foaming cleansers aren’t for everyone, and they can be irritating and may be drying for those who have dehydrated or aging skin types.
 Sulfate-free cleansers have a milky or gel consistency and require a little more elbow grease.
 They require you to work harder to massage them in, making them a good match for the 60-second rule.

 That being said, the 60/30 rule is effective no matter what type of product you use to wash your face.
-Try it out for yourself to see if it has an effect on the appearance of your skin.
+Try it out for yourself to see if it affects the appearance of your skin.

 Looking for more novel skincare trends?
 Check out our roundup of Korean beauty secrets.